Energy Storage and Semiconductor Technology Research Group:

 Development and Investigation of a Hybrid Flywheel-Battery System Connected to the ESB Network

 Through collaboration with Schwungrad Energie, Yokogowa, Hitachi, FreqCon, Beacon Power and Dr. Pican (at Cork Institute of Technology) we are working on a grid-scale project for the hybridisation of two well established power and energy storage technologies.
+This work is part funded by Enterprise Ireland (EI), Sustainable Energy Authority of Ireland (SEAI) through Innovation Partnership Project IP/2014/0364 cofounded by the European Regional Development Fund (ERDF) under Ireland’s European Structural and Investment Funds Programmes 2014-2020.
 The pilot of this system was officially opened near the end of 2015 (see Fig. 2).
 The synergy of flywheels and lead-acid batteries is intended to overcome shortfalls of either technology and addresses the need for additional system service provision, mitigating superfluous fossil fuel consumption: for example, currently up to 4% of fuel consumed by conventional energy generation is dedicated to system service provision.
 Integrating the hybrid system into the Irish grid – which as an island grid with high wind power penetration faces advanced frequency and voltage control issues – will test the suitability of lead-acid batteries and other battery technologies for such hybridisation and demonstrate the viability of such technology for the stabilisation of the grid.
 The potential market for this solution is estimated to be about 550 to 600 plants, each of 20 MW.
 Hence there is a huge growth opportunity and potential to provide employment.

 Figure 2: Official opening of hybrid flywheel-battery pilot.
 Pictured from left to right are; Barry Cowen T.D.
 (Fianna Fail spokesperson on Environment & Local Government), Donal Bourke (Yokogawa), Ogata Hiroyuki (Yokogawa), Hiroyuki Kusunose (Hitachi Chemical), Yoshihiro Nomura (Vice CEO Hitachi Chemical), Doireann Barry (EirGrid), His Excellency Mr. Chihiro Atsumi (Ambassador of Japan to Ireland), Simon Rogers (Managing Director, Yokogawa UK and Ireland), Nigel Reams (Schwungrad Energie), Tom Kelly (Divisional Manager for Cleantech, Electronics and Lifesciences Enterprise Ireland), Marcella Corcoran Kennedy T.D.
 (Chair of Oireachtas Committee on Jobs, Enterprise & Innovation), Peter Duffy (Schwungrad Energie), John McCann (Programme Manager for Electricity and Wind, Sustainable Energy Authority of Ireland), Mr. Jing Ping (President of Liaoning Zhengbang Investment Group.
 Vice Chairman of Liaoning People’s Political Consultative Conference), Robert Lynch (University of Limerick), Colm Staunton (Schwungrad Energie), Liam Quinn (Local Councillor), Mervyn Keegan (Schwungrad Energie), Lea Collins (Schwungrad Energie), Frank Burke (Schwungrad Energie).